danass/Empty-cache-for-Mac/README.md

 - macOS

 ## Usage
-Just download file and go to file in a new Terminal window, then run the script.
+Copy and paste empty_caches.sh script content in a new Terminal window.

+Or

+open Terminal
+wget file

 `chmod +x empty_caches.sh`